 Psychological injury cases differ from physical ones since it is harder to pinpoint mental health problems and employers may refuse to accept that the bullying or harassment occurred in their workplace or claim that your injury is not related to work.

 Workers compensation claims should be made within 6 months after the date that you are aware of the injury.
 In some situations like absence from the state, a claim can be made up to three years.
 It is important to contact our workers compensation lawyers to advise you on your specific situation.
 The sooner you lodge the work injury claim form the better and safer it is for your claim to be accepted.

-You do not have to be in Sydney to make a compensation claim if you sustained a work-related psychological injury.
+You do not have t o be in Sydney to make a compensation claim if you sustained a work-related psychological injury.
 Regardless of where you are located in NSW, the law and process is the same.
-Our workers compensation lawyers are conveniently located in Sydney, Parramatta, Penrith, Liverpool and Wollongong.
+Our workers compensation lawyers in Sydney are conveniently located in Sydney, Parramatta, Penrith, Liverpool and Wollongong.

 Every job is stressful in its essence however some occupations are more prone to suffer from psychological injury which leads them to make a personal injury claim.
 These relatively risky occupations include